Norton, Doncaster

 Norton is a village and civil parish in the City of Doncaster, South Yorkshire, England, on the borders with North and West Yorkshire.

-The civil parish also includes the villages of Campsall and Sutton, and has a population of 4,381, increasing to 4,625 at the 2011 Census.
-The northern boundary of the parish is marked by the River Went, while the Great North Road forms the western boundary.
+The civil parish also includes the villages of Campsall and Sutton; it had a population of 4,381 in the 2001 Census, increasing to 4,625 in 2011.
+The northern boundary of the parish is marked by the River Went, while the A1 Great North Road forms the western boundary.

 History

 The name Norton derives from the Old English norðtūn meaning 'north settlement'.

-Little is known about Norton until it was recorded in the Domesday Survey of 1086 when it probably had a population of 100 who were solely concerned with agriculture.
+Little is known about Norton until it was recorded in the Domesday Survey of 1086, when it probably had a population of 100 who were solely concerned with agriculture.
 During the medieval period that followed, Robin Hood was associated with Barnsdale Forest to the west whilst the nearby village of Campsall grew in importance, gaining a chartered market and Norman church.
 However, Norton gets few mentions in any surviving records from this time.

 At a later date, Norton Priory was developed on the banks of the River Went but this never grew to be particularly significant and was subsequently demolished following the dissolution of the monasteries in 1588.
 In 1745, Mary Ramsden of Norton died and left 50 shillings to the poor of Norton and ‘several estates’ to the master and fellows of Catherine Hall, Cambridge.
-Thus a Cambridge College became the Lord of the Manor of Norton and a handsome manor house was built in the village.
-In the 1800s the Forrester's Arms and the School Boy Inn were both established to serve the local population which would still be devoted to agriculture.
+Thus a Cambridge College became the Lord of the manor of Norton and a handsome manor house was built in the village.
+In the 1800s, the Forrester's Arms and the School Boy Inn were both established to serve the local population which would still be devoted to agriculture.